 But I’m nothing, if not curious.

 Last month I decided to give away a goodie package via the site’s Instagram page in conjunction with our podcast pals at Analog Talk.
-Fans and followers could enter their name into the figurative hat, and we’d pick a random winner to receive a CP tee shirt, a sticker pack, some film, and a Mju II.
+Fans and followers could enter their name into the figurative hat, and we’d pick a random winner to receive a tee shirt, a sticker pack, some film, and a Mju II.
 Knowing that my accountant would want to know how much money I’m giving away, I browsed around to see what sort of prices these Mjus were now commanding.

 My disbelief reached Loch Nessian proportions.